oVirt/ovirt-site/source/engine/building/ide.html.md

 Example: ![](IDEA-EclipseFormatter-Settings.png "fig:IDEA-EclipseFormatter-Settings.png")

-*   Maven configuration optimization
+*   Maven configuration (not mandatory=)

 In order to benefit from the Maven integration and build the project from within IntelliJ , go to :

        Run --> Edit configurations --> Add new configuration (select Maven)

-Then
+Fill the working directory (where the parent pom.xml is located) Fill goals (for example - clean install) Fill profiles if exist (for example - gwtdev, gwt-admin, dep)

 ### Others